vyos/vyos-documentation/docs/appendix/troubleshooting.rst

 Monitor command
 ^^^^^^^^^^^^^^^

 The ``monitor command`` command allows you to repeatedly run a command to view a continuously refreshed output.
 The command is run and output every 2 seconds, allowing you to monitor the output continuously without having to re-run the command.
 This can be useful to follow routing adjacency formation.

 .. code-block:: sh

   vyos@router:~$ monitor command "show interfaces"

 Will clear the screen and show you the output of ``show interfaces`` every 2 seconds.

 .. code-block:: sh

-  Every 2.0s: /opt/vyatta/bin/vyatta-op-cmd-wrapper s...
-Sun Mar 26 02:49:46 2019
+  Every 2.0s: /opt/vyatta/bin/vyatta-op-cmd-wrapper    Sun Mar 26 02:49:46 2019

   Codes: S - State, L - Link, u - Up, D - Down, A - Admin Down Interface        IP Address                        S/L  Description